foxr1/routetouni/README.md

 A user can create an account and join a chatroom in which they will be randomly assigned with other first year students, a maximum of 10 people can join each chatroom.
 If a student is a peer mentor he/she is able to join different a chatroom.
+---
 ### Running RouteToUni locally
+To run RouteToUni locally you will need to download the required plugins that are shown in requirements.txt.
+The commands below are to be ran in your terminal whilst in the directory of routetouni.

+`pip install -r requirments.txt`

+followed by

+`docker compose up`

+---
+### Viewing the website online
+If you do not want to run RouteToUni locally you are able to view the website at routetouni.me online.